-James Lewicki is recognized as a national leader in education and a leading expert in the areas of place-based and project-based learning, as well as creating interdisciplinary, multi-age learning communities.
+James Lewicki is recognized as a national expert in place-based and project-based learning, as well as creating interdisciplinary, multi-age learning communities.

-Holding unmatched experience in coaching new or re-designed schools, James has worked closely with over 100 schools - from small to large, rural to urban, and elementary to high school - across 20 states.
-Many of these schools have emerged as highly successful innovative schools and several are recognized among America's top schools of excellence.
+James has worked closely with over 150 schools - from small to large, rural to urban, and elementary to high school - across 20 states.
+Many of these schools have emerged as highly successful schools, several recognized among America's top schools.

-Lewicki served 17 years as a public school teacher and was a 1994 Wisconsin Teacher of the Year finalist with a prestigious Kohl Fellowship for outstanding innovative teaching.
-Before his work in education, James served as a YMCA Camp Director in Washington, Wisconsin, and Hawaii for 8 years.
-He was also an Instructor for the National Outdoor Leadership School.
+James has been a school principal, and taught for 17 years as a K-12 public school teacher.
+He was a Wisconsin Teacher of the Year finalist, received a prestigious Kohl Fellowship for outstanding innovative teaching, and was Crawford County Conservation Teacher of the Year.
+Before education, James was a YMCA Camp Director for 8 years and wilderness instructor for the National Outdoor Leadership School (NOLS).